 In furtherance of the GPA's objectives, it is necessary to engage in certain financial transactions and contractual arrangements.
 The most appropriate legal structure through which to conduct these financial and contractual arrangements is a limited company.
 The National Executive Committee (NEC) has chosen to conduct these duties via the Gaelic Players Association DAC.
-The board of directors of this company is elected by the members of the GPA National Executive Committee.
+The board of directors of this company is elected by the members of the GPA National Executive Committee and has an even split of male (6) and female (6) members.